azagniotov/rails-messaging-rest-api/README.md

 1. Create and list users
 2. Create new conversations with users
 3. List conversations that a certain user is part of
-4. Send a message to a conversation
+4. Send a message to a specific conversation
-5. View all messages in a conversation
+5. List all messages in a specific conversation
-6. View all users in a conversation
+6. List all users in a specific conversation
+7. List specific conversation
+8. List all conversations
-7. View specific message
+9. List specific message

 ## Table of contents